Permutahedron Triangulations via Total Linear Stability and the Dual Braid Group: Future Work

 Because the Salvetti complex $\Sal(W)$ and the Bessis--Brady--Watt complex $\Bessis(W,c)$ are each homotopy equivalent to the space $\Vreg$, it is natural to ask for an explicit homotopy between them.
 One of our original motivations for constructing the SBDW triangulation was to provide such a homotopy.
 However, we encountered several obstacles, which we now detail.

 The first issue we faced is that there are too many simplices used in our triangulation of $\Sal(W)$ to be directly comparable to the simplices in $\Bessis(W,c)$.
-This problem is already evident for $\SSS_3$: \begin{itemize} \item for $\Sal(\SSS_3)$, each of the $|\SSS_3|=3!$ permutahedral hexagon faces of $\Sal(W)$ have been subdivided into four triangles, for a total of $24$ simplices; \item on the other hand, each of the $|\SSS_3|=3!$ noncrossing partition lattices for $\Bessis(\SSS_3,c)$ contains only three triangles, for a total of $18$ simplices. \end{itemize} The issue in this $\SSS_3$ example is that each of the simplices labeled by the $\preceq_c$-increasing chain are being ``shared'' by two permutahedral faces of $\Sal(\SSS_3)$.
+This problem is already evident for $\SSS_3$: \begin{itemize} \item for $\Sal(\SSS_3)$, each of the $|\SSS_3|=3!$ permutahedral hexagon faces of $\Sal(W)$ have been subdivided into four triangles, for a total of $24$ simplices; \item on the other hand, each of the $|\SSS_3|=3!$ noncrossing partition lattices for $\Bessis(\SSS_3,c)$ contains only three triangles, for a total of $18$ simplices. \end{itemize} The issue in this $\SSS_3$ example is that each of the simplices labeled by the $\preceq_c$-increasing chain appears in two permutahedral faces of $\Sal(\SSS_3)$.

 More generally, in our triangulation of $\Sal(W)$, we wish to see only one copy of each simplex labeled by a particular factorization at each vertex $w \in W$.
 Our triangulation gives us many duplicates---for example, our triangulation has $|W_c^+|$-many simplices labeled by the all-simples factorizations at each vertex $w \in W$.